NadeemAhmad3/CIFAR-10-GAN/README.md

 This project implements the original GAN framework applied to the **CIFAR-10** dataset (50,000 training images across 10 classes: planes, cars, birds, cats, deer, dogs, frogs, horses, ships, and trucks).

 The key goal is to train a **Generator** network that produces synthetic 32×32 RGB images so convincing that a simultaneously trained **Discriminator** network cannot distinguish them from real CIFAR-10 images.
-The project follows the paper closely while incorporating modern DCGAN-style architectural improvements (convolutional layers, batch normalization) for training stability on image data.
+The project follows the paper closely while incorporating modern DCGAN-style architectural improvements (convolutional layers, batch normalization, and one-sided label smoothing) for training stability on image data.

 ---